 To be informed of updates to this page, join .

 Last updated: 09 August 2004, with 3 new recommendations.

 RUNNING TOTAL: 165 recommendations.

-Choriambic Progression' by Mairead Triste and Aristide, RATED
+'A Choriambic Progression' by Mairead Triste and Aristide, RATED NC-17

 Rec stolen from Quick-Quote, and what a rec it was, too.
 I have been starving for long, lovely, plot-rich Severus/Harry since last week, and finally I've found some.
 The story starts off right after OotP, with Harry in Grimmauld Place, and follows him through his misadventures when Bellatrix Lestrange starts following him.
 I don't have enough brain cells left to write a proper review, but suffice to say that I loved this, that it was more literary and satisfying than most Snape/Harry fics are on Inkstained Fingers, that the characterizations build plausibly on their canon possibilities, and that I doubt I'll ever forget it.

 Quote: "I would like to assure you," Snape said coldly before Harry could even open his mouth, "that regardless of whatever our extraordinarily genial Headmaster might have told you, I am precisely as enthusiastic about this... collaboration as I imagine you are.
 Furthermore, I would like to make sure that you are quite clear that if you behave rashly, or in any way endanger my life, your own, or the success of our joint enterprise, I will not hesitate to punish you to the utmost limits of allowable protocol."
 Snape wrapped his robes around himself, crossed his arms, and pursed his lips.
 "And possibly beyond."